 As a matter of urgency, I want to make sure that the Crolly doll story is preserved for future generations, for as well as being things of great beauty, comfort and joy, they are historical artefacts that reveal a lot about the styles and fashions of yesteryear, and the labour and leisure of our ancestors.
 They are national treasures, in danger of being written out of our history, unless we display them, exhibit them in museums and talk about them.

 I have been on quite an odyssey with these dolls, a journey that I never really could have anticipated.
 I have met with many interesting people along the way.

 I’m delighted that the Crolly Dolls I donated to the Museum of Childhood Ireland have had ongoing doll exhibitions in banks, shop windows, the Moving Crib, and various museums around Ireland while they finalise their plans for a permanent home for the Museum of Childhood, and where they will form part of the museum’s permanent collection.
 A huge relief and a dream come true.”

 The best known Irish manufactured dolls were those made in the Crolly Doll factory in the west of Ireland.
 There were two Crolly Doll factories founded in 1939 in Crolly, Co.
 Donegal and Spiddal, Co.
 Galway.
 The factories were established in an attempt to provide employment and reduce the emigration of young girls from Irish-speaking areas.
 The dolls were, thus made by girls for other girls from wealthier families.

 A Wardrobe with hangers and doll clothes made for Patsy Mc Guinney, Seapoint, Co Dublin by her mum & dad, as a Christmas gift.
 Her doll, a Crolly.

 The Dolls Hospital

-Donated to the Museum of Childhood Ireland 2018
+Collection donated by Anne O’Leary to the Museum of Childhood Ireland, 2018